vhaudiquet/ubuntu-project-docs/docs/MIR/mir-request-process.md

 File a bug report about the package, titled "`[MIR] sourcepackagename`".

-* **Each rule** should include a positive or negative statement as confirmation that each requirement was checked carefully.
+* **Answering each TODO** should include a positive or negative statement as confirmation that each requirement was checked carefully.

 * **Rule violations** should have an explanation to justify why it should be OK for this case.

-Subscribe `ubuntu-mir` to the bug report.
-Keep it in state "NEW" and do not assign it to anyone: this ensures that it appears in the [MIR bug list](https://bugs.launchpad.net/ubuntu/?field.searchtext=&orderby=-date_last_updated&field.status%3Alist=NEW&assignee_option=none&field.assignee=&field.subscriber=ubuntu-mir).
+Subscribe [`ubuntu-mir`]((https://launchpad.net/~ubuntu-mir)) to the bug report.
+Keep it in state "NEW" and do not assign it to anyone: this ensures that it appears in the
+[MIR bug list](https://bugs.launchpad.net/ubuntu/?field.searchtext=&orderby=-date_last_updated&field.status%3Alist=NEW&assignee_option=none&field.assignee=&field.subscriber=ubuntu-mir).

 (mir-step-2)=
 ## Reviewers review the bug

-The MIR bug report is reviewed *first* by the
-[MIR team](https://launchpad.net/~ubuntu-mir) **reviewer**, and then if necessary, also by the **security reviewer**.
+The MIR bug report is reviewed *first* by the MIR team **reviewer**, and then if necessary, also by the **security reviewer**.
 Reviewers use the {ref}`mir-reviewers-template`.

 ### MIR team review

-The MIR team **reviewer** reviews the bug report and, if it's acceptable, sets the bug status to either `In Progress` or `Fix Committed`.
+The MIR team **reviewer** reviews the bug report.

 They might delegate portions of the review to other teams, (e.g. the security team) by assigning it to them.

+The outcome of the review is either an acknowledgement, or a set of tasks that still need to be completed.

 ### Security review